Biden Risks Alienating Young Black Voters After Race Remarks

 Every gaffe makes it harder for Biden to generate that excitement.

-Michigan State Rep. Jewell Jones, who at 21 was the youngest elected official ever in Michigan, said that he’s seen a number of Biden’s comments on Black voters, along with his past support for the 1994 Crime Bill that contributed to mass incarceration of Black Americans, pop up on social media and raise questions among his peers.
+Michigan State Rep. Jewell Jones, 25, said that he’s seen a number of Biden’s comments on Black voters, along with his past support for the 1994 crime bill that contributed to mass incarceration of Black Americans, pop up on social media and raise questions among his peers.

 “Young people are really holding people accountable these days,” he said.
 “Anything that comes up that they think is questionable, they’ll challenge.”